geraldobarar/UTFPR-1st-Year-/README.md

-# UTFPR (1st Year)
+# UTFPR (1st/2nd Year)
-Repository intended for codes produced during the first year of Computer Science in Universidade Tecnológica Federal do Paraná.
-In the first year the subjects were: -Algorithms (Programming Logic): basic exercises in the C language to demonstrate basic programming concepts. -Logic for Computing: exercises in Prolog and Python, introduction of Agents.
+Repository for code produced during the first and second year of the Computer Science course at the Federal Technological University of Paraná.
+In the first year, the subjects were: -Algorithms (Programming Logic): basic exercises in C language to demonstrate basic programming concepts. -Logic for Computing: exercises in Prolog and Python, introduction to Agents.
+In the second year, Numerical Calculus (where I made algorithms in C# for each of the subjects studied).